Brian Colón

-Brian S. Colón is an American lawyer and politician who served as the New Mexico state auditor from 2019 to 2023.
+Brian S. Colón (born January 26, 1970) is an American lawyer and politician who served as the New Mexico state auditor from 2019 to 2023.
 He is the former chairman of the Democratic Party of New Mexico.
 In 2010, he ran for and lost his bid for Lieutenant Governor of New Mexico.
 He has chaired Popejoy Hall's board of directors and has served with the board of trustees for the Albuquerque Community Foundation.

 On November 6, 2018, he defeated Republican Wayne Johnson in the general election for New Mexico state auditor.
 He was an unsuccessful candidate for Attorney General of New Mexico in the 2022 election.

 Early life and education

 Colón is of Puerto Rican descent.
 He was born in New York City and moved to Valencia County, New Mexico as a child.

 Colón was the first in his family to attend college, graduating from New Mexico State University in 1998 after spending 10 years taking courses and starting a number of small businesses to pay his way through school.
 He then entered the University of New Mexico School of Law and earned a Juris Doctor in 2001.